 Jeremy was born September 24, 1981 in Lancaster Pennsylvania and is the son of Mark and Diane Snyder DeBord.
 He grew up involved in the funeral business as he lived above the family’s funeral home on East Orange Street for most of his childhood.
 Jeremy attended elementary school at Lancaster Country Day School.
 Jeremy decided to attend Hempfield High School where he excelled at basketball earning the admiration of first team All-District with honorable mention All-State honors.
 Following high school, Jeremy attended Millersville University and graduated with a Bachelor’s Degree in Business Administration.
 He continued his education by graduating from the University of Phoenix with a Master’s Degree in Business.
-Jeremy spent the first four years of his professional career in the “corporate world” with Volvo Construction Equipment.
-He held various positions within the organization, ranging from Product Marketing Manager to most recently Regional Manager responsible for managing the Southeastern part of the country’s sales force.
+Jeremy spent the first four years of his professional career with Volvo Construction Equipment where he held various positions within the organization, ranging from Product Marketing Manager to Regional Sales Manager.
 Midway through 2009 Jeremy decided to follow in his parents’ footsteps and attend mortuary school where he graduated in 2010.

 Jeremy, a licensed funeral director, his wife Candace Reynolds DeBord and their sons Ethan and Austin currently resides over the Richard A. Sheetz Funeral Home (a branch location of the Kearney A. Snyder Funeral Home) located at 2024 Marietta Avenue.
-Jeremy is a proud member of the Rotary Club of Lancaster where he is a Board Member and is active in a variety of committees, serves on the Fulton Opera House Corporate Campaign, a volunteer and supporter of Hospice & Community Care, active in the Chamber of Commerce, as well as a vaeiety of other organizations.
+Jeremy is a proud member of the Rotary Club of Lancaster where he is a Board Member and is active in a variety of committees, serves on the Fulton Opera House Corporate Campaign, a volunteer and supporter of Hospice & Community Care, active in the Chamber of Commerce, as well as a variety of other organizations.
 In 2013 he was awarded the Central Penn Business Journal’s “40 under 40″ award which honors the top 40 business executives under the age of 40.
 Jeremy and his family attend Grace Baptist Church.
 Jeremy’s entering the business officially makes him the 4th generation of the Kearney A. Snyder Funeral Home family.
 Email Jeremy here.

 Randy L. Stoltzfus Licensed Funeral Director